SarahCreager/reading-note/code401/401prework.md

 * Being busy does not mean you are using your time well.
 Rather, having a clear, focused vision on your goals and acting upon them leads to success.

-* The key to efficienty is eliminating distractions and creating quality work.
+* The key to efficiency is eliminating distractions and creating quality work.

 * When you say yes to something, you are actually saying “no” to other opportunities.
 Many successful individuals say no to the majority of things and yes to a few.